Pop Chronicles: The Pop Chronicles of the 1940s

-The Pop Chronicles of the 1940s was produced by John Gilliland and broadcast on KSFO (AM) while he worked there beginning in 1972 for a total of 24 episodes.
+The Pop Chronicles of the 1940s was produced by John Gilliland and broadcast on KSFO while he worked there beginning in 1972 for a total of 24 episodes.
 To promote the show, KSFO "had a 40's month celebration with a dance remote and a jitterbug contest at Union Square."
 Allan M. Newman of KSFO said of the show that Gilliland, "interviewed damn near everybody involved during those years. such as Bing Crosby, Jimmy Van Heusen, Johnny Mercer, Patty Andrews, Tex Beneke, etc. ...
 I think John has put together a true collector's item."

-In 1972 Gilliland had produced and syndicated 12 episodes which covered the first half of the 1940s.
+In 1972, Gilliland had produced and syndicated 12 episodes which covered the first half of the 1940s.
 He then asked his listeners to write to their stations if they wanted to hear the rest of the series.
 He would produce another 12 episodes to cover the rest of the 1940s.

 This series was syndicated by Doug Andrews and broadcast on AFRTS.
 In 1973 MCA Records used the show to sell a nine-album set of music from the show, so the show could be offered for free to radio stations.
 But in 1974, RCA negotiated for the rights to the show.

 In 1994, Gilliland released an edited version as the four cassette audiobook Pop Chronicles the 40's: The Lively Story of Pop Music in the 40's.
 This was later rereleased as The Big Band Chronicles.

 After his death, Gilliand's sister donated the Pop Chronicles tapes to the University of North Texas Music Library where they form the John Gilliland Collection.